fioprotocol/fio-devhub/_docs/chain/fio-wallet.md

 **Other options**

-For a list of all commands known to `fio-wallet`, simply run it with no arguments:
+For a list of all commands known to `fio-wallet`, simply run it as follows:

 ```
 fio-wallet --help